 While we enjoy crafts around here, process art is by far where most of the kids’ creativity is focused on.

 During the preschool year, my students explore it almost every day.
 At home, we enjoy it quite a bit too!

 So for this month’s Book Club Play Date, I thought it’d be fun to share a simple but fun art project based on Quick as a Cricket by Audrey Wood.

 Related: Simple Pond Sensory Play Idea

 After reading Quick as a Cricket, chat a bit about the book.
 Ask the children to think of times when they’ve been “as quick as a cricket” or “as loud as a lion.”

 Next, break out the plastic animals, paint, and paper.
 We chose to use five animals from the book, rather than every single one of them.

 Then it’s onto the painting!
 Let the children have fun just using the animals to create different patterns on the paper.

 While the kids are painting, talk a bit more about the book.
-Ask the kids if they can paint “as quick as a cricket” using the cricket animal.
+Ask the kids if they can paint “as quick as a cricket” using the cricket toy.
 See if they want to show how busy the bee is through painting.

-Would your kiddos enjoy this silly, fun art project?
-If you try it out, I’d love to see photos of the finished artwork! 🙂
+Would your kiddos enjoy this fun Quick as a Cricket art?
+If you try it out, be sure to let me know!